 Second: Check Your HBAs (for Block Storage)

-Checking that their HBAs are compatible with VVol is a step that I know a few customers have skipped and then later had trouble getting their hosts properly connected to VVol storage.
+Checking that their HBAs are compatible with vVols is a step that I know a few customers have skipped and then later had trouble getting their hosts properly connected to vVols storage.
 The reason for this is that Virtual Volumes with block based storage (FC & iSCSI) use something called a secondary LUN ID to communicate with the virtual volumes on the array.
-This enables ESXi hosts to connect to a very large number of VVols (up to 64,000 per host) via a small number of Protocol Endpoint LUNs.
-This scaled out approach to I/O does rely on your HBAs supporting this secondary LUN ID so a PE can distinguish the I/O to individual VVols associated with it.
+This enables ESXi hosts to connect to a very large number of vVols (up to 64,000 per host) via a small number of Protocol Endpoint LUNs.
+This scaled out approach to I/O does rely on your HBAs supporting this secondary LUN ID so a PE can distinguish the I/O to individual vVols associated with it.

-You can check that your HBAs support VVol by going to the VMware Compatibility Guide for IO devices, selecting your HBA vendor and then selecting the feature support “Secondary LUNID (Enables VVol)”.
+You can check that your HBAs support vVols by going to the VMware Compatibility Guide for IO devices, selecting your HBA vendor and then selecting the feature support “Secondary LUNID (Enables vVols)”.